How to Start a Business?

 - Offer to Buy a Business.
 Use this template to make an initial proposal to purchase an already established or developing company from its owner.

-- Business Sale Agreement.
+- Business Sale Agreement or Business Purchase Agreement.
 This is the principal document that outlines the terms and conditions of the transfer of ownership from a seller to a purchaser.

 - Business Plan.
 Whether your company is brand new or you have been a major player in your industry for many years, you can use our templates to describe your business projects and define clear objectives for the future.

 - Competitive Analysis.
-Create a personalized document that indicates information about your competitors, evaluate their achievements and missteps, and compare your business with them.
+Create a personalized document that indicates information about your competitors, evaluates their achievements and missteps, and compares your business with them.

 - Franchise Agreement.
 See our selection of templates that will allow you to transfer or acquire the rights to sell particular goods under the trade name and trademark of a different company and with the use of the franchisor’s proprietary knowledge.